lucacorti/lapin/docs/main.md

 end
 ```

-Messages are considered to be successfully consumed if the `Lapin.Connection`
+Messages are considered to be successfully consumed if the `Lapin.Connection` `handle_deliver/2`
-`handle_deliver/2` callback returns `:ok`.
-See the callback documentation for
+callback returns `:ok`.
+See the callback documentation for a complete list of possible values you
-a complete list of possible values you can return to signal message acknowledgement
-and rejection to the broker.
+can return to signal message acknowledgement and rejection to the broker.

 ### Publishing messages

-To publish messages on channels you can use the `publish` function injected
-in your worker module by `use Lapin.Connection`, or directly call
+To publish messages you can use the `publish` function injected in your worker module by
-`Lapin.Connection.publish/5` by passing your worker module as a connection.
+`use Lapin.Connection`, or directly call `Lapin.Connection.publish/5` by passing your worker module
+as the connection argument.

 `config/config.exs`: